 The Abel Tasman is also open during the winter months from May to September and this can also be a great time to visit the park as there are less people around and the weather is usually not too bad.

 Depending on your aspirations for the Abel Tasman Walk – both are great ways to go.
-Our Unguided trips are fully assisted with a detailed day-to-day itinerary that is easy to follow and provides everything you need to know to make your way along the track.
-We also give you a full briefing before your walk begins including showing you your route on your map, showing you how to get to your accommodations each night, things to be aware of and our favourite places to stop and enjoy.
+Our Self-guided trips are fully assisted with a detailed day-to-day itinerary that is easy to follow and provides everything you need to know to make your way along the track.
+We also give you an arrival briefing before your walk begins including showing you your route on your map, showing you how to get to your accommodations each night, things to be aware of and our favourite places to stop and enjoy.
 The track is straightforward and as long as you keep to the main track – there is very little chance of losing your way.
 There is also a great app that you can download to your smart phone or tablet that provides a lot of useful information on the history, wildlife and weather information.
-It can be downloaded at http://www.education.janszoon.org/project-janszoon-park-app/
+It can be downloaded at https://www.janszoon.org/our-work/abel-tasman-phone-app/

 Our Guided Trips are special because our guides are passionate about the area and strive to make each trip unique and special.
 They are knowledgeable about the park and the conditions and together you will discover the beauty of this area.
 Guides will be able to tell you about the history, local flora and fauna, and point out local wildlife in a relaxed and informative way.
 They also make great coffee and tea along the track!
 All our guides carry an extensive first aid kit, radio and are trained to administer first aid.
 They can also fit you out for walking poles if needed.